IrisBroadcast/ccm/README.md

 Combine this Active Phonebook with Codec Control and you can create a unified graphical user interfsce.

-IRIS Connect - Kamailio configuration
+IRIS Connect
 -------------------------------------
-Please see the separate IRIS project for Kamailio [Github.com/irisbroadcast/Connect](https://github.com/IrisBroadcast/Connect)
+For IRIS CCM to start recieving information, you need to set up a SIP-Registrar.
+Today there is a configuration available for Kamailio.
+Please see the separate IRIS project for Kamailio configuration
+[Github.com/irisbroadcast/Connect](https://github.com/IrisBroadcast/Connect)

 IRIS Codec Control